-The service user is supported 24 hours a day by two staff members, therefore the volunteer and their dog would never be left alone with the service user in any circumstance e.g. in the community, in the home etc. The staff will support the service user to engage appropriately and keep safe.
+The staff will support service users to engage appropriately and keep safe.
 Volunteers will have meetings with the Project Manager at least every 6-8 weeks to report how things are going for the volunteer and service user.

 - Good experience of working with adults with complex needs and behaviours.

 - Rewarding experience to contribute to our service users well-being- helping them get out and about in the community and get some exercise.

 - Dog will get lots of love and attention!

 - An induction to the role and a Volunteer Handbook full of useful information.

 - Reimbursement of out of pocket travel expenses relating to your volunteer placement (up to £5 per session).

 - Ongoing support and supervision with the Volunteer Coordinator.

 - Any identified training required to enable you to perform the volunteer role to the best of your ability, which will be arranged by and paid for by Centre 404.